jamisonderek/flipperzero-changed-faps/air_arkanoid/readme.md

 ### Wiring
 ![Atari 2600 Paddle Controller](./2600.png)
 On the breadboard there are rows of 5 pins that are all connected together.
 The columns are not connected.
 The rows on the other side are also connected together, but the two rows are not connected to each other.
-We will use one row for GND and then a few columns over, we will use another row for VCC.
+We will use one row for GND and then a few columns over, we will use another row for 3V3.
 Then we will use a row for C1 (which is our button) and a row for C0 (which is our paddle controller).
-For simplicity, we will put the C1 row on the other side of the breadboard from the C0 row; leaving a big gap in case you want to add your resistors between C0 and VCC.
+For simplicity, we will put the C1 row on the other side of the breadboard from the C0 row; leaving a big gap in case you want to add your resistors between C0 and 3V3.

 - D-sub connector, pin 8 to GND on breadboard (or direct to GND on FZ). **Blue wire**
 - D-sub connector, pin 7 to GND on breadboard (or direct to GND on FZ). **Blue wire**